Sequence

 Create the object.

-• format – The (python) format string, that will be used for printing the value.
-The format is passed as format argument to str.format routine.
+format – The (python) format string, that will be used for printing the value.
+The format is passed as format argument to

-• after_convert – Function, that - if it is given - is applied to the (entered or parsed) value.
-The function is applied on the result of the convert method
+Truefor a valid value, andFalseor string for invalid.
+The string is interpreted as an error message that explains the invalidity of the value.after_convert – Function, that - if it is given - is applied to the (entered or parsed) value.
+The function is applied on the result of the

 Human readable expression of the grammar.
 By default, this is what is set by grammar.setName, however, sometimes is desirable to set even shorter string